prantlf/vp/README.md

-      --no-release       do not create a new github release --no-archives      do not upload platform archives automatically as assets --no-failure       do not fail in case of no version change or release -a|--assets <file> files to upload as extra assets to the github release -b|--bump-files <file> extra files in which to bump the version -y|--yes           answer the push and reelase confirmations with "yes"
+      --no-release       do not create a new github release --no-archives      do not upload platform archives automatically as assets --no-failure       do not fail in case of no version change or release --nc-args <args>   extra arguments for newchanges, enclosed in quotes -a|--assets <file> files to upload as extra assets to the github release -b|--bump-files <file> extra files in which to bump the version -y|--yes           answer the push and reelase confirmations with "yes"